Class Diagram for the Hotel Management System

 Search interface and catalog #

-is the interface that allows the guest to search for any room of their choice and pay range.
+Search is one of the most important components of the hotel management system.
+In the diagram below, Search is the interface that allows the guest to search for any room of their choice and pay range.
 The receptionist can also use this interface to search for any room.
-The Catalog
+The Catalog class contains a list of all rooms and implements the Search interface.

 The following UML diagram shows this relationship: